Your product page is the revenue driver on your online store.

 In other words, it can dramatically increase conversions.

-(But in this example, the low number of reviews suggests this product doesn't sell well.
-Social proof can work against you, too.)
+(But in this example, the low number of customer reviews suggests this product doesn't sell well.
+Be mindful because sometimes this transparency can work against you, too.)

-Sometimes, it's worth being creative with your social proof, like displaying a 1-star review to ward off people who aren't a good fit and appeal to people who are:
+Sometimes, it's worth being creative with your customer reviews, like displaying a 1-star review to ward off people who aren't a good fit and appeal to people who are:

-But in most cases, you should display your good reviews.
+But in most cases, you should display your good product reviews.

-Chapter 5: How Consistent Brand Aesthetics Can Create Loyal Customers
+Chapter 5: How Consistent Product Page Design Can Create Loyal Customers

 It’s easy to get stalled on perfecting the look and feel of your product pages.